The Sontakka flower is a white flowering perennial plant, which gives out a very intense fragrance when it flowers.

-Take 1 tbsp. of SAAF fungicide (the best in the market), add it in the above mixture and then mix all of them well.
+Take 1 tbsp. of SAAF fungicide (the best in the market), add it to the above mixture, and then mix all of them well.

 In order to take care of Sontakka Plant, sunlight will also play an important role.

-As Sontakka flower plant loves sunlight and it requires 5-6 hours of sunlight (partial – direct).
+As Sontakka flower plant loves sunlight and it requires 5-6 hours of daylight (partial-direct).

 But when you have just sown its bulb, it should be kept away from direct sunlight.

-Due to this process, it will adapt to the sunlight and then finally after 20-25 days, you can permanently move it to a position that receive direct sunlight.
+Due to this process, it will adapt to the sunlight, and then finally after 20-25 days, you can permanently move it to a position that receives direct sunlight.

-During summer season, keep it under shade during afternoon.
+During the summer season, keep it under shade during the afternoon.